-Employees can initiate the accommodation process by submitting a request for an accommodation for a disability to the Office of Employee Relations.
-If you believe you have a qualifying disability and are seeking accommodations in the workplace to enable you to perform your essential job functions, you should contact Employee Relations at (901) 416-5323 to begin the interactive interview process as federal law requires.
+Employees can initiate the accommodation process by submitting a request for an accommodation for a disability to the Office of Professional Standards.
+If you believe you have a qualifying disability and are seeking accommodations in the workplace to enable you to perform your essential job functions, you should contact the Office of Professional Standards at (901) 416-5323 to begin the interactive interview process as federal law requires.